kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 ### Committee Roles

+Currently, all representatives are appointed by a normal decision process of the KSC.

 1. 40% - Votes by Appointment
     - 3-4 seats appointed by KSC for 1 year term
     - Only vendor representative.